aandiron/mentalho/README.md

 ## Compilation notes:
 * Use pandoc to compile .md into whatever format you like.
+* The .md version is formatted to read nicely as a text file.
+The for Literotica .txt version has single-line paragraphs and emdash character emdashes.

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International